CatBoi110/Open-SQL-Editor/README.md

 - Dotenv: ```pip install python-dotenv```
 - Passlib: ```pip install passlib```

 Then type in a terminal or command line ```python app.py``` to start the program.
-This will open a GUI window in your default web-browser of choice.
+This will open a GUI window in your default web browser of choice.

 ## Screenshots